Hitler Diaries: Released to the news media; the Stern press conference

-On the afternoon of the 24 April, in Hamburg for the press conference the following day, Trevor-Roper asked Heidemann for the name of his source: the journalist refused, and gave a different story of how the diaries had been acquired.
+On the afternoon of 24 April, in Hamburg for the press conference the following day, Trevor-Roper asked Heidemann for the name of his source: the journalist refused, and gave a different story of how the diaries had been acquired.
 Trevor-Roper was suspicious and questioned the reporter closely for over an hour.
 Heidemann accused the historian of acting "exactly like an officer of the British army" in 1945.
 At a subsequent dinner the historian was evasive when asked by Stern executives what he was going to say at the announcement the following day.

 At the press conference both Trevor-Roper and Weinberg expressed their doubts at the authenticity, and stated that German experts needed to examine the diaries to confirm whether the works were genuine.
 Trevor-Roper went on to say that his doubts sprung from the lack of proof that these books were the same ones as had been on the crashed plane in 1945.
 He finished his statement by saying that "I regret that the normal method of historical verification has been sacrificed to the perhaps necessary requirements of a journalistic scoop."
 The leading article in The Guardian described his public reversal as showing "moral courage".
 Irving, who had been described in the introductory statement by Koch as a historian "with no reputation to lose", stood at the microphone for questions, and asked how Hitler could have written his diary in the days following the 20 July plot, when his arm had been damaged.
 He denounced the diaries as forgeries, and held aloft the photocopied pages he had been given from Priesack.
 He asked if the ink in the diaries had been tested, but there was no response from the managers of Stern.
 Photographers and film crews jostled to get a better picture of Irving, and some punches were thrown by journalists while security guards moved in and forcibly removed Irving from the room, while he shouted "Ink!
-Ink!".
+Ink!"